xiayiping/spring-all/README.md

 openssl genrsa -aes256 -out ca-key.pem 4096  # generate private key.
 # The mey is encrypted with aes with pass phrase.
 # So the prompt will ask for a phrase input
-keep pass phrase in mind.
+# Keep pass phrase in mind.
 # The key will be output to ca-key.pem

 openssl req -new -x509 -sha256 -days 365 -key ca-key.pem -out ca.pem